VentoMichael/flutter-api-package/README.md

 To get started, you need to require the package in your Laravel project using Composer:

-    composer require your-vendor/make-flutter-command
+    composer require ventom/make-flutter-command

 ### 2. Service Provider (If Not Auto-Discovered)

-If your package is not auto-discovered by Laravel, you need to manually register the service provider.
+If ventom package is not auto-discovered by Laravel, you need to manually register the service provider.
 Open the `config/app.php` file and add the service provider to the `providers` array:

     'providers' => [
         // Other Service Providers

-        Vendor\Package\YourServiceProvider::class,
+        Vendor\Package\FlutterServiceProvider::class,
     ]

 ### 3. Publish Configuration (Optional)

 If your package includes configuration files that need to be published to the Laravel application's config directory, you can publish them using the following command:

-    php artisan vendor:publish --provider="Vendor\Package\YourServiceProvider"
+    php artisan vendor:publish --provider="Vendor\Package\FlutterServiceProvider"

 ## Usage